Montsinéry-Tonnegrande

-Montsinéry-Tonnegrande is a commune of French Guiana, an overseas region and department of France located in South America.
+Montsinéry-Tonnegrande ([mɔ̃sineʁi tɔneɡʁɑ̃d]; often unofficially spelled Montsinéry-Tonnégrande; Mousinéri-Tonnégrann) is a commune of French Guiana, an overseas region and department of France located in South America.

 Montsinéry-Tonnegrande is to the south-west of Cayenne.
 It contains a botanical garden, and various walking trails.
 Prison of the Annamites, an internment camp for Indochinese prisoners, was located 38 km outside of town, and connected with a railroad.
 The camp was in operation between 1931 and 1944.

 The commune was previously known as Tonnegrande-Montsinéry, but on 27 March 1969 the name was officially changed into Montsinéry-Tonnegrande.

 Geography

 The city has 2 population centres spaced by 22 km: